mattbierbaum/arxiv-public-datasets/README.md

     pip3 install -e .
     pip3 install -r requirements.txt

-Decide where the data should live and modify the config.json file:
+Decide where the data should live and modify the config.json file.
+This directory needs to have adequate space to hold ~ 1TB of pdfs and ~ 70GB of text if you so choose to retrieve them:

     cp config.json.example config.json
     [edit config.json]